devopswihnaveen/aws-devops-jenkins-docker-kubernetes-interview-questions/topics/aws-cloud.md

 ### What is EC2?
 Elastic Compute Cloud provides resizable virtual machines.

-### EC2 instance types?
+### EC2 Instance Types
 - General Purpose (t3, m5)
 - Compute Optimized (c5)
 - Memory Optimized (r5)
 - Storage Optimized (i3)

-### What is AMI?
+### What is an AMI?
 Amazon Machine Image is a template used to launch EC2 instances.

 ---

 ## 4. Storage Services

-### What is S3?
+### What is Amazon S3?
-Simple Storage Service is an object storage service.
+Object storage for scalable, durable data storage.

-### S3 Storage Classes?
+### S3 Storage Classes
 - Standard
+- Intelligent-Tiering
-- IA
+- Standard-IA
 - One Zone-IA
 - Glacier
 - Glacier Deep Archive

 ### What is EBS?
-Elastic Block Store provides block-level storage for EC2.
+Block-level storage attached to EC2 instances.

 ---

 ## 5. Networking (VPC)

 ### What is VPC?
-Virtual Private Cloud is a logically isolated network in AWS.
+A logically isolated virtual network in AWS.

-### Components of VPC?
+### Core VPC Components
 - Subnets
 - Route Tables
 - Internet Gateway